Trusted Vedic Astrology Platform

 1AshwiniKetuHorse's Head2BharaniShukraYoni3KrittikaSuryaBlade/Flame4RohiniChandraChariot5MrigashiraMangalDeer's Head6ArdraRahuTeardrop7PunarvasuGuruQuiver8PushyaShaniLotus9AshleshaBudhaCoiled Serpent10MaghaKetuRoyal Throne11Purva PhalguniShukraHammock12Uttara PhalguniSuryaFour Legs of Bed13HastaChandraHand14ChitraMangalPearl/Jewel15SwatiRahuCoral/Sword16VishakhaGuruArchway17AnuradhaShaniLotus18JyeshthaBudhaEarring/Umbrella19MulaKetuRoots/Tied Bundle20Purva AshadhaShukraFan/Winnowing Basket21Uttara AshadhaSuryaElephant Tusk22ShravanaChandraThree Footprints23DhanishthaMangalDrum/Flute24ShatabhishaRahuEmpty Circle25Purva BhadrapadaGuruSword/Two Faces26Uttara BhadrapadaShaniBack Legs of Funeral Cot27RevatiBudhaDrum/Fish

-In Vedic Jyotish, Navagraha (nine planets) includes the two luminaries (Surya and Chandra), five classical planets visible to the naked eye, and the two lunar nodes Rahu-Ketu — astronomical points rather than physical bodies, representing the intersection of the Moon's orbital path with the ecliptic.
-Each Graha has a primary signification domain (Karakatwa), a natural sign relationship, and a directional strength peak (Dig Bala).
+In Vedic Jyotish, Navagraha (nine planets) comprises two luminaries (Surya and Chandra), five classical visible planets, and two lunar nodes — Rahu and Ketu — which are mathematical intersection points of the Moon's orbital path with the ecliptic, not physical bodies.
+Each Graha holds a primary signification domain (Karakatwa), a natural sign relationship, and a directional strength peak (Dig Bala).

 Surya (☉ Sun)